sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/24_REST_APIs_Basics/363_REST_and_core_principles.md

 ## Principles of REST
 A RESTful system should have these major traits:
 1. Uniform Interface - clearly defined endpoints, request structure and response structure.
 This means documentation of course.
-2. Resource over *commands* - the client specifies resources tob CRUD, instead of sending complete commands/code to the server.
+2. Resources over *commands* - the client specifies resources to be CRUD, instead of sending commands/code to the server.
+See  [SOAP](https://www.reddit.com/r/learnprogramming/comments/u2erbr/comment/i4j8f6d/?utm_source=share&utm_medium=web2x&context=3).
 3. Statelessness

 Minor: